0x41434f/MentalHealthAI/README.md

 # Project Jatoria
-A roadmap to improve the understanding, prediction, and treatment of psychiatric illnesses.
+A roadmap to improve my understanding, prediction, and treatment of psychiatric illnesses.

 ## The Problem
 Psychiatry is one of the few medical specialties that relies on the patient’s subjective reports and clinician observation alone, with little to no objective data to aid the subjective analysis.
 Linking brain mechanisms to behavior using algorithms, behavioral testing, and neuroimaging could arm clinicians with vital data to understand causes and to improve diagnosis, resulting in more personalized and effective treatment plans.